Privacy Notice – How Make £5 Grow holds and uses your information

 Manage the programme and your relationship with us, analyse performance of the scheme, and make improvements (Legitimate Interest)

 When using the information we hold we may share it with other people or organisations.
+We will advise of any other companies who do not fall into these categories before sharing your personal data with them.

 We'll retain information for no longer than is necessary to manage your relationship with us.
 In any event we will not continue to hold your personal data for longer than three years from the end of our relationship.